learn-co-curriculum/hs-coding-club-html/README.md

 Basically, we played with the code that makes up the styling and content of these Twitter pages.
 We didn't change it on Twitter's servers or change it for *everyone* but we did change it on our browsers, which makes it easy for us to take screenshots. #picsoritdidnthappen

-Every single web site in existence is made up of at least two different programming langues - HTML and CSS.
-HTML, which stands for hypertext markup language, is a language that defines the content of the page.
-It's a programming way of marking the specific title of your page, images, articles, lists, etc. This is useful for Google to know what search keywords should display our website.
-CSS, which stands for Cascading Stylesheets, is the language used for styling a website.
-We use CSS to change font colors and styles, as well as layout and positioning of different items on the page.
-Without these two languages, websites wouldn't look the way they look or deliver content to us the way they do.
-Pretty powerful stuff.

 ###Let's Get Started

 ####Step 1: